Not a Railtour!

 On DMU (no further details offered):

-| GOODBYE HUNSTANTON RAILWAY 1962 to May 3rd 1969 IS THIS REALLY THE END |
+1962 to May 3rd 1969

 29th March 1967

-John Clifford comments: On 29.3.67 80146 carried a board "The Last Steam Branch" while working the Brockenhurst - Lymington Pier trains on this day.
+John Clifford comments: On 29.3.67 80146 carried a board 'The Last Steam Branch' while working the Brockenhurst - Lymington Pier trains on this day.
 It marked the withdrawal on steam working on the branch.
 I believe that 41312 also did the last 2 trips to Lymington carrying the same board.

 11th June 1965

 Mike Morant has provided a ticket from the last steam-hauled service train from London Paddington.
 Mike comments: This was actually a service train that was generally known as The Stockbrokers' Train.
 It normally terminated at Bicester but, on this one occasion, it waited in the loop north of Bicester station for an express to pass (a Brush 4 I think) whilst we all decamped for a wander around.
 Imagine that happening today!
-The return journey was up to the traveller and we came back on an EMU via Oxford after a visit to Banbury MPD.
+The return journey was up to the traveller and we came back on a DMU via Oxford after a visit to Banbury MPD.

 ...and Brian Burrows provided this shot of the train at Paddington.